-How to Fix a Lawn Mower Handle Yourself, the Cheapest Way
+The Cheapest Way to Fix a Lawn Mower Handle Yourself

 Assessing the Damage

 In the case of lawn mowers, one of the main non-engine-based malfunctions is a broken handle resulting from rust or overuse.
 It is a good idea to assess any damage to the lower part of your handle where it connects to the mower body as the metal around this area tends to strain due to the increased pressure exerted by the opposite (unbroken) arm.
 If the handle pops easily out of the grooves at the bottom, buy an extra set of pipe clamps to cinch them up to the main body of your mower.
 Note: This will make it difficult to adjust the height of your handle, so be sure that it is at a comfortable setting before tightening the clamps.

 Before heading out to your local hardware store for supplies, it is a good idea to snap a photo of whatever it is that needs repairing so that the store employees can tailor their suggestions to your specific problem.

 What You'll Need

 - 3' aluminum rod (make sure its diameter is smaller than the lawnmower's handle, since it needs to fit inside the hollow interior)